Novak Djokovic must wait for 100th tour-level title after Brisbane defeat

 The Independent is trusted by Americans across the entire political spectrum.
 And unlike many other quality news outlets, we choose not to lock Americans out of our reporting and analysis with paywalls.
 We believe quality journalism should be available to everyone, paid for by those who can afford it.Your support makes all the difference.

-Novak Djokovic’s bid for his 100th tour-level title will have to wait after he was knocked out in the quarter-finals of the Brisbane International by Reilly Opeka.
+Novak Djokovic’s bid for his 100th tour-level title will have to wait after he was knocked out in the quarter-finals of the Brisbane International by Reilly Opelka.

 The 27-year-old American triumphed 7-6 (6) 6-3 in one hour and 40 minutes to bring a spectacular end to two years of injury misery that saw his world ranking plunge to 293.